nylas/nylas-ruby/README.md

 ### App ID and Secret

-Before you can interact with the Inbox API, you need to register for the Inbox developer program at [http://www.inboxapp.com/](http://www.inboxapp.com/).
+Before you can interact with the Inbox API, you need to register for the Inbox Developer Program at [http://www.inboxapp.com/](http://www.inboxapp.com/).
 After you've created a developer account, you can create a new application to generate an App ID / Secret pair.

+Generally, you should store your App ID and Secret into environment variables to avoid adding them to source control.
+That said, in the example project and code snippets below, the values were added to `config/environments/development.rb` for convenience.

 ### Authentication